View American Sign Language (ASL) version of this page

 Applicants who need support to complete their grant applications can apply for funds to cover the costs of assistance from service providers.
 Up to $500 is available per eligible applicant per fiscal year.
-You should request this funding at least six weeks before the granting program deadline.
+This funding should be requested at least four weeks before the granting program deadline.
 Grant recipients who need help with their final reports can also request up to $150 per report.

 Accessibility Fund: Project Support

 This fund is open to applicants who identify as Deaf or as having a disability, ad hoc groups and collectives with one or more members who identify as Deaf or as having a disability, and incorporated organizations that have a mandate to serve Deaf artists and artists with disabilities and are led by board members and/or staff members who identify as Deaf or as having a disability.